mchenggit/kabanero-event/architecture/README.md

 <a name="Event_Intro"></a>
 ## Introduction to Event Triggered Pipeline Strategies

+**NOTE TO REVIEWERS: IGNORE THIS SECTION.
+This is part of an old design.**

 Kabanero enables a devops/solution architect to define the processes to manage a devops environment.
 At the center of this architecture is an event triggered pipeline strategy.

 ###  Motivating Scenarios